 Project Lead

 This is our way to manage the overall delivery of the product.
 Project lead needs to coordinate tech leads/squad leads and in general the engineering team.
-Key responsabilities are:
+Key responsibilities are:

 • People and head count management